 You can use web layer items in your portal in maps and scenes, which you can then use in web apps.
 If you create these apps using the options provided with your ArcGIS Enterprise portal—Web AppBuilder for ArcGIS or configurable apps—the apps are hosted on the portal instance.

 When you create custom web apps using ArcGIS Web APIs, you can host them on Amazon Simple Storage Service (S3) or Amazon Elastic Compute Cloud (EC2).

 Host the application on Amazon S3

-Host the application on an EC2 instance in your ArcGIS Server site
+Host the application on an EC2 instance

-You can launch an EC2 instance and use it for the sole purpose of hosting web applications.
-You might take this approach if you cannot host the application on S3, but you want to separate the web application tier from the GIS web service tier.
-In this scenario, you'll need to make sure that your Amazon security group (s) allow the necessary communication between all your instances.
+You can launch an EC2 instance for the sole purpose of hosting custom web apps.
+You might take this approach if you cannot host the application on S3 but you want to separate the web app tier from the GIS web service tier.
+In this scenario, you need to make sure that your Amazon security group (or groups) allow the necessary communication between all your instances.